 3.16 The final proposal is published in the first edition of the Business Bulletin after it is lodged, in each subsequent edition published during a one-month period beginning on the day the proposal is lodged, and in the first edition after that period has ended.
+The final proposal one-month period takes no account of recess periods.
 During the one-month period, other members may notify the Chamber Desk of their support for the final proposal.
 (By convention, Ministers and junior Ministers do not support final proposals.)
 Each edition of the Bulletin in which the final proposal appears shows the list of members who have so far supported it.
 If the proposal has secured the level of cross-party support needed to give the member the right to introduce a Member’s Bill, the list of supporters’ names is given in bold.

 The right to introduce a Member’s Bill

 3.17 The member who lodged the final proposal obtains the right to introduce a Member’s Bill to give effect to that proposal only if two conditions are satisfied.
 The first is that, by the end of the one-month period during which supporters may add their names, at least 18 other members from at least half the parties or groups represented on the Parliamentary Bureau have done so.
 (Each party with five or more MSPs is entitled to be represented on the Bureau, and members of smaller parties and independent MSPs may form a group, at least five in number, for the same purpose.)
-The second is that the Scottish Government has not given (or has waived its right to give), during that period, an indication under Rule 9.14.13.
+The second is that the Scottish Government has not made (or has waived its right to make), during that period, a statement under Rule 9.14.13.

 3.19 The right to introduce a Member’s Bill can normally only be exercised until the first sitting day in June in the calendar year before the next Scottish Parliament general election is due to be held.
 A member can, exceptionally, seek the consent of the Parliamentary Bureau to introduce a Bill up until the last sitting day of September in that year (Rule 9.14.15).

-3.20 If a member does not gain the right to introduce the Bill (either because the final proposal has not received the required level of cross-party support or because the Scottish Government has given an indication as described in paragraph 3.18) the proposal falls.
+3.20 If a member does not gain the right to introduce the Bill (either because the final proposal has not received the required level of cross-party support or because the Scottish Government has made a statement as described in paragraph 3.18) the proposal falls.
 A proposal in the same or similar terms cannot be lodged by any member during the same parliamentary session within six months of the proposal falling (Rule 9.14.12).

 Introduction of Members’ Bills

-3.23 On introduction, a Member’s Bill must be accompanied by the same accompanying documents as are required for a Government Bill (see paragraphs 2.14-2.23 above).
-A Delegated Powers Memorandum is also required immediately after introduction.
+3.23 On introduction, a Member’s Bill must be accompanied by the same accompanying documents as are required for a Government Bill (see paragraphs 2.14-2.28).

 Stage 1 of Members’ Bills